varadero cuba

 Hotels and Guesthouses in Varadero Cuba

 The majority of the hotels in Varadero Cuba are all-inclusive resorts, which can boast incredible package deals for those looking to stay for a few days or longer.
-Most hotels in Varadero that are not all-inclusive are more like homestays or bed and breakfasts, sometimes with the owners living on location, sometimes with just several rooms for rent.
+Most hotels in Varadero that are not all-inclusive are more like homestays or bed and breakfasts, sometimes with just several rooms for rent.

-These are some of our favorite options in Varadero:
+These are our favorite boutique hotels and casa particular guest houses in Varadero:

 Casa Marta Margarita includes two apartments, both of which feature kitchenettes, perfect for families or longer stays in Varadero.
 You’ll also find a lovely, shaded terrace with tables and rockers.
 This guesthouse is along one of Varadero’s main thoroughfares and just steps from the beach.